Our program focuses on membrane proteins, image processing, and the development of new technologies that can be applied

 Theoretical topics include stochastic methods, modeling of biological systems, and nervous system theory.

-The program in biophysics is interdisciplinary and draws on the diverse resources of Buffalo's scientific community.
+The program in biophysics is interdisciplinary and draws on the diverse resources throughout the university’s scientific community.

-A close collaboration exists with the Department of Biophysics at the Roswell Park Comprehensive Cancer Center since the areas of fundamental research are complementary.
-There are also collaborations with the Department of Radiology, providing a clinically relevant experience for students who wish to pursue a career in medical radiation physics.
+A close collaboration with the Department of Radiology, providing a clinically relevant experience for students who wish to pursue a career in medical radiation physics.
 Associations also exist with the Department of Engineering and Applied Sciences, the School of Dental Medicine, and with crystallographic research at the Hauptman-Woodward Institute.

 The following courses, in addition to electives, must be successfully completed with the achievement of a grade of B or better: